-Instructions for Preparation of Form HUD-50075-5Y 5-Year PHA Plan for All PHAs
+Instructions for Preparation of Form HUD-50075-5Y - 5-Year PHA Plan for All PHAs

-A. PHA Information 24 CFR §903.23(4)(e)
+A. PHA Information.
+All PHAs must complete this section.
+(24 CFR § 903.4)

-A.1 Include the full PHA Name, PHA Code, PHA Fiscal Year Beginning (MM/YYYY), PHA Plan Submission Type, and the Availability of Information, specific location(s) of all information relevant to the hearing and proposed PHA Plan.
+A.1 Include the full PHA Name, PHA Code, PHA Fiscal Year Beginning (MM/YYYY), Five-Year Period that the Plan covers, i.e. 2019-2023, PHA Plan Submission Type, and the Availability of Information, specific location(s) of all information relevant to the hearing and proposed PHA Plan.